 Willow and Wire Sculptor Victoria Westaway now primarily works to commission across the country.
 Victoria has created Garden Sculptures for a wide variety of clients including designers for the RHS Chelsea Flower Show, private collectors, companies and charities.
 Victoria has also created large scale public art pieces for councils and housing groups.
 Her willow and wire sculpture commissions are perfectly suited to large and small gardens, parklands and orchards and public spaces.

 Willow, Steel Wire and Bronze Wire Artwork created by Victoria Westaway.
 Commissions have included figurative sculpture, abstract work, interactive sculptures as well as small scale pieces such as insects, birds etc. Victoria creates armatures and then weaves either the wire or willow to create bespoke artworks.
 Victoria's willow sculpture requires an annual coating of linseed oil to maintain the strength and lustre of the willow or withies, her wire sculpture can be galvanised or left to age where the colour evolves from a cool gunmetal grey to a warm russet.
 Victoria's most recent sculptures have been created with bronze wire, this precious metal is wonderful to work with and ages beautifully from the glistening polished bronze to a warm darker tone.
-Victoria’s sculptures for gardens evoke strength and stability; they are also hardwearing and can withstand British elements, even the gail force winds where Victoria’s Herefordshire workshop is located!
+Victoria’s sculptures for gardens evoke strength and stability; they are also hardwearing and can withstand British elements, even the gail force winds where at Victoria’s former Herefordshire workshop is located!

 ‘The Pride of Sussex’ sculptures, these were commissioned by Stonewater Ltd as part of a new rural housing development in North Mundham, West Sussex.
 The sculptures depict Sussex’s county flower The Pride of Sussex a wild flower that grows on the chalky Sussex downs.